Mutual Fund Distributor Commission Structure 2025 – Trail Commission Model, AUM-Based Payouts & Income Potential for MFDs in India

 1. AUM-Based Impact on Commission

-If a scheme has high AUM, its TER (as % of average NAV) is generally lower, which in turn means the MFD’s commission (a component of TER) will also be lower.
+If a scheme has high AUM (Assets Under Management), its TER (Total Expense Ratio) — expressed as a % of average NAV — is generally lower.
+This in turn means the Mutual Fund Distributor commission (a component of TER) will also be lower.

-Conversely, lower AUM schemes have higher TER, resulting in higher commissions for distributors.
+Conversely, lower AUM schemes usually have a higher TER, resulting in higher commissions for distributors under the trail commission model.

 2. Slab-Based/Market Share Commissions

-AMCs categorize distributors into slabs based on the volume of business (AUM) they bring.
+AMCs also categorize distributors into slabs based on the volume of AUM business they bring.

 The higher the AUM slab, the better the commission payout.
-This encourages MFDs to grow their book and stay loyal to certain AMCs.
+This encourages MFDs to grow their distribution business and stay loyal to certain AMCs, ensuring long-term growth for their MFD business in India.

 Key Insight: A well-structured commission model not only rewards MFDs for their effort but also ensures investors continue to receive consistent and high-quality service throughout their investment journey.